Taludas/anno1800-shared-extended-products/README.md

 # Shared Anno 1800 Mods

-Shared products from Kurila and Lrds42.
+Shared extended-products from Kurila and Lrds42.

+These products are planned as intermediate stages to existing production chains and have a greater impact on the vanilla game.

 You are free to include shared products, as long as you don't modify the mods themselves.